orange-lang/orange/test/README.md

 That is to say, tests in `array/` depend on tests in `loops/` and `if/` passing, as `array/` has a higher precedence.

+The `unit/` folder contains extra tests for the compiler as a whole, including tests for orange programs that should fail, which cannot be covered here as all tests in this folder are expected to pass.